 But what are these tools all about?

 Substack is an American newsletter platform created with writers in mind, with features reminiscent of old digital journaling.
 Its creator-friendly features and simple interface blend blogging and newsletters to give it a community-driven edge.
-It’s simple and great, which is why it now boasts more than 35 million active subscriptions— three million of which are paid subscriptions.
+It’s simple and great, which is why it now boasts more than 35 million active subscriptions— five million of which are paid subscriptions.

 Beehiiv is a relatively new kid on the block, founded in 2021 by a handful of early employees at the hugely successful Morning Brew newsletter (check out our detailed Beehiiv review here).
 The key thing to note is that it provides newsletter creators with all the tools they need to grow and monetize their email lists in today’s competitive digital landscape.